Configuring user environments#

 def named_server_limit_per_user_fn(handler): user = handler.current_user if user and user.admin: return 0 return 5 c.JupyterHub.named_server_limit_per_user = named_server_limit_per_user_fn

 This can be useful for quota service implementations.
 The example above limits the number of named servers for non-admin users only.

 By default, the single-user server launches JupyterLab, which is based on Jupyter Server.

 This is the default server when running JupyterHub ≥ 2.0.

-You can switch to using the legacy Jupyter Notebook server by setting the
+To switch to using the legacy Jupyter Notebook server, you can set the

 JUPYTERHUB_SINGLEUSER_APP environment variable